johnnietse/strawberry-farm/documentation/pcb_design_specification.md

 > The BQ24075 provides power-path management: system runs from USB when
 > available, automatically switching to battery when USB is disconnected.
 > This prevents battery wear during development/testing.
 Lesson from
-> Jacob's experience: always plan for both powered and battery operation.
+> A professional's experience: always plan for both powered and battery operation.

 ```
 USB VBUS (5V) ──── F1 (500mA PTC) ──┬── BQ24075